MohdAfiq98/Absenteeism-Analysis/README.md

 ## Data Extraction and Analysis
 In this section, we interested dividing the case into smaller section of scenario which :
 -	We are interested in finding the healthiest worker in the Company.
 This result can be specifically based on their social smoker, social drinker, body mass index reading, and their absenteeism time in hours.
--	Next, to find the compensation rate for each non-smoker workers per year if the given compensation budget  by the company is $983,221.
+-	Next, to find the compensation rate for each non-smoker workers per year if the given compensation budget  by the HR Department is $983,221.
 This result needs to be done with some calculations manually by extracting the total number of non-smoker workers in the company.
 -	We want to compile all tables and create new columns to obtain finalized data that shows the worker absent with reason.
 This data will be exported to Power BI for further visualization process.

 #### 1. The Healthiest Worker in The Company